prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 Challenges that influenced the API design :

-* A single config resource can be selected by different workload resources.
+* A single config resource can be selected by multiple workload resources.
-* The config resource might not live in the same namespace as the workload.
+* The config resource might not be in the same namespace as the workload resource.

 ### CRDs